-The She Leads Diploma of Leadership and Management provides female-identifying and non-binary people with the opportunity to gain the best-practice skills, theoretical knowledge, and networks to accelerate your leadership journey.
+The She Leads Diploma of Leadership and Management provides women and non-binary people with the opportunity to gain the best-practice skills, theoretical knowledge, and networks to accelerate your leadership journey.

 The training teaches you to be aware of the developmental needs of children and introduces you to your roles and responsibilities in an ECEC setting.
 You will have opportunities to apply theories of child development in the workplace, and gain experience in interacting with children, families and your fellow workers through your practical placement.

 With this qualification, you could become a centre director, an accredited trainer, work for a regulator, or even become a consultant working with services to improve their rating and assessment outcomes.

 This qualification is also fantastic for people who work with children and want to improve their skills.
 You will learn industry best practice in educating and caring for children to help you make the most of your career and tailor your educational programs.

 Are you looking to learn new skills to keep your organisation COVID safe?
 With YWCA Canberra’s infection control training, you can complete a nationally accredited skill set to help you and your organisation reduce the risk and transmission of infection.

 Our Active Bystander Intervention Workshops invite workplaces to play a leadership role in preventing violence against women.
 Our evidence-based interactive three-hour workshop explores the link between gender inequality and violence against women.
 Upon completion participants will be empowered with practical tools and strategies to create safer and more respectful workplaces and communities.